shubhlpu16/shubhlpu16/README.md

 I'm a passionate Software Developer with expertise in Frontend.
 I am deeply passionate about leveraging cutting-edge technologies to create impactful solutions.
 I thrive on developing user-centric applications that solve real-world problems.

 - 🐣 Born in 1998 (too lazy to update my age every time lol)
-- 🔭 I’m currently working on Home Sharing Social Network.
+- 🔭 I’m currently working in Ticketmaster.
-- 🌱 I’m currently learning FullStack from EICT IIT G.
 - 💬 Ask me about Frontend, techs, games and Marvel.
 - 📫 How to reach me: <shubh.lpu16@gmail.com>.
 - 😄 Pronouns: He/Him.